iperalta7/csc212-review-proj/README.md

 ## Instructions
   1. Compile using `g++ main.cpp grade.cpp -o calc.exe`
   2. Use the command in terminal `./calc.exe` to begin figuring out if you passed or failed.
-  3. The program will ask for your input, with a question format.
+  3. The program will do the rest of the job.
+It will ask for your input, with a question format.
 The output "->" indicates you need to input the total points you received.
+It's up to input whatever you'd like to figure out your grade.

 ## Sample Dataset